spedison/exportDatabaseToExcel/readme.md

         * Parameter file Multiline.
         * Add rules for apply colors in rows at Excel file.
 (Font and Backcolor)
         * Add output types (zip, csv, ...)
+        * Add options in Coluns Files for Add Line Title.
+(Use title, Number os Coluns, Size of font, Color font and Color Background.